top of page

 That was helpful!

-Be sure to come back for lesson 4 in which we'll talk about common mistakes people make when setting boundaries that can cause their best efforts to backfire and how to use natural and logical consequences effectively instead!
+If you want more information on boundary setting, check out common mistakes people make when setting boundaries and teaching empathy that can cause their best efforts to backfire and how to use natural and logical consequences effectively instead!

 Nanci J Bradley is an early childhood and family educator, author, teacher, SELF-care facilitator, family aerobics instructor, and an all-around fun-loving person.
 She believes in the power of sleep, healthy eating, lifelong learning, and most of all, PLAY!
 She studied early childhood ed at Triton College and received her BS in education in 1986 from NIU.
 She received her MA in human development from Pacific Oaks College in 2011.
 She lives and teaches in Madison WI.